mattermost/mattermost-handbook/contributors/contributors/hacktoberfest-mattermost-organizer-guide.md

 ## Join your event channel

-Each [Hacktoberfest event](https://hacktoberfest.digitalocean.com/events) has a dedicated Mattermost channel for them in [https://hacktobefest.cloud.mattermost.com/](https://hacktobefest.cloud.mattermost.com/).
+Each [Hacktoberfest event](https://hacktoberfest.digitalocean.com/events) has a dedicated Mattermost channel on the [https://hacktobefest.cloud.mattermost.com/](https://hacktobefest.cloud.mattermost.com/) server.
 To join your event channel:

 1. [Create your Mattermost account](https://hacktoberfest.cloud.mattermost.com/signup_email).
 2. Verify your email address.